appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

     selfHostedGitProviders: "bitbucketServer,azureDevopsServer,gitlabSelfHosted,ssh,publicRepository"
 ```

-You can delete the providers you do not need by removing them from `selfHostedGitProviders` list.
+You can delete the providers you do not need by removing them from `selfHostedGitProviders` list above.

 #### Customize Enterprise App Store